How To Know When Grilled Meat Is Done

 As meat cooks, proteins are denatured.
 This means the protein coils begin to unwind and tighten.
 You can replicate the feel of meat at its different stages of doneness by using your thumb and fingers.

-Then press on the palm-side of your thumb about an inch above where it meets your wrist.
+1. Touch the palm-side of your hand about an inch where it meets your wrist.
+This is what a raw steak feels like.

-Now feel the changes in the muscle as you touch your thumb with your remaining fingers.
+3. Now feel the changes in the muscle as you touch your thumb with your remaining fingers:

 Looking for a great BBQ Sauce?
 Give my Chipotle Barbecue Sauce a try!